-Here are three common idols in churches that every church leader needs to know and turn away from.
+Here are three common false idols in churches that every church leader needs to know and turn away from.

 Hezekiah is affirmed in Scripture as doing “what was right in the Lord’s sight” (2 Kings 18:3).
 The next verse details what Hezekiah did: “He removed the high places, shattered the sacred pillars and cut down the Asherah poles.
 He broke into pieces the bronze snake that Moses made, for the Israelites burned incense to it up to that time” (2 Kings 18:4).

 Surely people understood a strong, spiritual leader removing the idols (the high places and the Asherah poles) that grabbed the hearts of the people and stole worship from the Lord.
 They would expect their spiritual leader to insist they stop worshiping other gods.
 But what Hezekiah did next must have been really unexpected and really controversial.
 He broke into pieces the bronze snake Moses made—intentionally.
 Not by accident.
 Not “I was carrying it and it fell.”
 To break bronze takes some effort.

 Eliminating pagan idols is one thing, but “that was the snake Moses made!”
 It was the bronze snake God told Moses to make, the one people looked at to be delivered from their snakebites (Numbers 21).

 Hezekiah broke the snake because the people were burning incense to it.
 They were worshiping a bronze snake.
 Tools for transformation can become objects of worship.
 In our sinfulness, we can make an idol of just about anything.
 In our sinfulness, we tend to make idols of things that are important to us.
 Thus, a bronze snake that God used to bring healing, held by the leader of God’s people during their liberation from slavery, became an object of worship.

 Today is not altogether different.
 God’s people still struggle with taking tools for transformation and making them objects of worship.
 Here are three common false idols in churches: